Hyperledger Fabric

 EXTERNAL_NETWORK=<docker-bridge-network>

-(you can name this whatever you wish) specified below.<relay-hostname>
+• The DRIVER_CONFIG variable should point to the config.json (you can name this whatever you wish) specified below.

-should be set to the hostname of the relay server machine and<relay-port>
+• <relay-hostname> should be set to the hostname of the relay server machine and <relay-port> should match the port value in the relay's config.toml (see above).

-variable should be set to the name of your Fabric network.config.json
+• The EXTERNAL_NETWORK variable should be set to the name of your Fabric network.

 "admin":{